 If you currently have an ARM that is scheduled to adjust its interest rate soon, you should answer the questions below.
-This will help you determine if your current mortgage still makes sense for you or if you should consider refinancing to an FRM.
+This will help you determine if your current mortgage still makes sense for you or if you should consider refinancing to a fixed-rate mortgage.

 If the mortgage rate increases, can I afford a higher mortgage payment?